 No matter where you choose to live on campus, the Office of Residence Life is here to support you.
 We hope you’ll turn to us when you have questions or need a little help.
 Welcome home!

 If you’re like everyone who ever went to college, you’re nervous about moving to a strange, new place.
 It’s going to be fine!
 Trust us.
 We’ve been doing this a while.
 Still, we get a lot of questions, and you’re probably wondering the same things.
-So, below are some of questions we hear most often.
+Below, find answers to some of questions we hear most often.

 - Why do I have to live on campus?